 - Top of head: this fear in my chest

 - Eyebrow: this scales fear in my chest

 - Under Eye: this scales fear in my chest

 - Under Nose: I was so obsessed, and afraid I might be again

 - Collar bone: I was so obsessed, and afraid I might be again

 - Under Arm: this scales fear in my chest

 - Top of Head: I’m afraid I might be obsessed again.

-The real issue here of course is not being afraid of the scales themselves, but afraid of triggering old patterns of thinking and feeling like my body is not ‘good enough’, and faling into those life-limiting I’m-not-good-enough patterns that so controlled me for decades.
+The real issue here for me was not being afraid of the scales themselves, but afraid of triggering old patterns of thinking and feeling like my body is not ‘good enough’, and falling into those life-limiting I’m-not-good-enough patterns that so controlled me for decades.